cellery-io/sdk/README.md

     You shouldn't see any errors.

-Now that we have successfully installed Cellery, let's look at running a sample.
+Now that we have installed Cellery let's validate that it is running using a simple cell.

 ### Hello world with Cellery